Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 #### Two TCP BBR Session

 Let's start with looking at two BBR sessions first.
 The things which stand out are
 - Buffers are almost full.
-Please recall that our buffer here is 100 which is very shallow compared to buffer required for BDP.
+Please recall that our buffer here is 100 packets which is very shallow compared to buffer required for BDP.
 - Due to the shallow buffers and them being always full, we also observe more packet loss.
-However impact on throughput due to packet loss is not there.
+However, impact on throughput due to packet loss is not visible.
-- RTT is constant.
+- Sender RTT estimates are pretty constant.
 - Sending rate between both hosts seems to be approximately equal.

 ![BBR Sessions](/images/post13/double_bbr_output.png "BBR Sessions")